ixchow/sald/README.md

 ```

 ###Initilize Tilemap library using load
+Initilize Tilemap with correct parameters.
 ```
 Tilemap(img, map, tilW, tilH, tilR, tilC, mapW, mapH) img  = tilemap image map  = 2d map of which location to draw which tile tilW = pixel width of individual tile tilH = pixel height of individual tile tilR = Width of tilemap in terms of tiles tilC = Height of tilemap in terms of tiles mapW = Width of world map mapH = Height of world map
 ```

-###Draw...
-Camera...
+###Drawing
+Tilemap.draw(camera) takes in a object that has properties x & y which defines the center of the map to draw from.